iberatkaya/score-counter/README.md

 <h1 align="center">Welcome to Score Counter 👋</h1>

 > Score Counter is an Apple Watch App developed with Swift and SwiftUI.
 It lets users track the score of games with two players/teams such as soccer or basketball.
+This is my first SwiftUI project and it will soon be available on the App Store!

 <p align="center">